8 engaging ways to experience NYC with kids

 New York boasts over 20 km of beachfront, with many stretches of sand accessible by bus or ferry from Manhattan; it's just over a half-hour subway ride to Orchard Beach in the Bronx.

-Coney Island and Staten Island also have beaches, where little New Yorkers often learn the beach ropes.
+Coney Island and Staten Island also have beaches, where many little New Yorkers learn the beach ropes.
 Rockaway Beach is often top of lists of the best New York beaches, but Jones Beach is up there too and is normally great for kids.

 Kids can go mad on six miles of sand, backed by a swimming pool and mini golf.
 Times Square feels a very long way away from here indeed.